 - Check in with your “rule-followers”: Your students that are quiet, follow the rules and meet expectations may be holding in their stress and anxiety.
 They may be holding it together at school only to lose-control at home to release the tension.
 Take some time to check in with students, (and parents) even when they are doing well in the classroom.
 Sometimes there is more than meets the eye.

-If you are interested in learning more about our newest creature collection that supports self-acceptance, click HERE, and if you want to learn more about our interactive lessons to utilize in the classroom click HERE.
+If you are interested in learning more about our newest creature collection and self-acceptance books or if you want to learn more about our interactive lessons for educators to utilize in the classroom read on.